How to Build a Brand and Maximize Value with an Influencer Marketing Database

 6. Ask Influencers if They Have Any Friends Who Would like to be Involved (Referrals)

-Be kind to the influencers (and everyone else for that matter) and make sure they know that you align with their vision and you aren't just renting their audience to make some cash.
+Be kind to your influencers (and everyone else for that matter).
+Make sure they know that you align with their vision and you aren't just renting their audience to make some cash.

 Ad frequency isn't talked about enough in the direct marketing space or the influencer space.
 Below is a fun way of looking at it.
 Although this summary was a better fit for the old days of TV, it offers insight into what advertisers and psychologists have observed.

-Prices are a touchy subject and I will probably get an earful for saying this but because we are dedicating everything to bringing transparency and accountability to the influencer marketing space, I feel it's needed.
+Prices are a touchy subject and we'll probably get an earful for saying this but because we are dedicating everything to bringing transparency and accountability to the influencer marketing space, it's needed.

 10. Build Leverage to Negotiate (Bartering)